Reavert/VisualStudioDiscordRPC/README.md

 # Visual Studio Discord Rich Presence Client

+## Description
 This package is made for display your activity from the Visual Studio development environment to the Discord.

-Currently, two versions of Visual Studio are supported - 2019 and 2022.
+Currently, two versions of Visual Studio are supported - Visual Studio 2019 and Visual Studio 2022.

 Extensions can be installed directly from Visual Studio or from the Visual Studio Marketplace for each version.